koluha2017/digital-humanities/README.md

 ## My research project

-I am interested in iterdisciplinary studies between literature and music and for my dissertation I hope to exlore the various interconnections and mutual influences between Russian Modernism in literature and Russian Modernism in music.
+I am interested in iterdisciplinary studies and for my dissertation I hope to exlore the various interconnections and mutual influences between Russian Modernism in literature and Russian Modernism in music.

 ## My objectives

+* to learn what digital humanities
 * to learn what tools are available
+* to figure out how to use them
-* to figurout
+* to hopefully apply that knowledge to my research interests